 Honors in the Major

 Students have the opportunity to graduate with honors in the major.
 Departmental honors students must maintain a cumulative University of Iowa grade-point average (GPA) of at least 3.33 and a major GPA of at least 3.50, and earn a grade of at least a B-plus in SRM:4195 Honors Problems.
 During SRM:4195 Honors Problems, the student works on a project under the supervision of a program faculty member.
-For additional information, visit BS Curriculum on the Department of Health and Human Physiology website or contact the sport and recreation management program director.
+For additional information, visit BS in Sport and Recreation Management on the Department of Health and Human Physiology website or contact the sport and recreation management program director.

 University of Iowa Honors Program